felixfan/PyHLA/README.md

 #### 3.6.1.9 Minimal allele/allele group frequency (`--freq`)

 For allele level only.
 A value between 0 and 1.
 Only alleles/allele groups have frequency higher than this threshold will be included in association analysis.
-Default value is 0.
+Default value is 0.05.

 ### 3.6.2 Examples

 #### 3.6.2.1 Residue level

 ```
-python PyHLA.py --file input0.txt --zygosity --consensus
+python PyHLA.py --input example/input0.txt --zygosity --consensus
 ```

 By default, Fisher's exact test was used.
 Each ID contains three parts: gene, position and residue. `Hom_P`, `Het_P` and `Zyg_P` is the p-value for testing homozygosity association, herterozygosity association and zygosity association, respectively. `Hom_OR`, `Het_OR` and `Zyg_OR` is odds ratio for testing homozygosity association, herterozygosity association and zygosity association, respectively.
 OR is the odds ratio calculated with Haldane's correction of Woolf's method.